Contact information (retired)

-Kirby, J. (2019) An Ethics-informed, Comparative Analysis of Uterus Transplantation and Gestational Surrogacy for Uterine Factor Infertility in High Income Countries -- Approved for publication with minor revisions by the Journal of Bioethical Inquiry.
+Kirby, J. (2021) An Ethics-informed, Comparative Analysis of Uterus Transplantation and Gestational Surrogacy for Uterine Factor infertility in High Income Countries.
+Journal of Bioethical Inquiry.
 Accepted for publication in August 2021.

 Kirby, J. (2018) Balancing Competing Interests and Obligations in Mental Health Care Practice and Policy.
 Bioethics 33(6):699-707.

 Kirby, J. (2017) Medical Assistance in Dying for Suffering Arising from Mental Health Disorders: Could augmented safeguards enhance its ethical acceptability?
 Journal of Ethics in Mental Health 10:1-17.